input-output-hk/haskell.nix/docs/tutorials/materialization.md

 in hlint.components.exes.hlint
 ```

-Now we can copy the nix files needed and build with:
+Now we can copy the Nix files needed and build with:

 ```
 $ cp -r /nix/store/8z6p4237rin3c6c1lmjwshmj8rdqrhw2-hlint-plan-to-nix-pkgs hlint.materialized